Become a childcare provider

 If you want to become a registered childcare provider in Kent, you will need to attend a course which helps you to understand and implement the Early Years Foundation Stage (EYFS) before you can register.

 You will also need to attend a paediatric first aid course.
-You can choose which organisation you would like to provide your training but you must ensure that the training covers the course content as for St Johns Ambulance or Red Cross paediatric first aid training.
+You can choose which organisation you would like to provide your training but you must ensure that the training covers the course content as for St Johns Ambulance, St Andrew’s First Aid, or Red Cross paediatric first aid training.